For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If your friend is sharp enough, they should be able to pick up your hints and you can avoid having that dreaded conversation altogether.
 Worth a try!

-Making your friend aware of your own financial situation should help them understand that surviving financially isn't easy on you, either.
+Making your friend aware of your financial situation should help them understand that surviving financially isn't easy on you, either.

 3. Ask for money back in writing